We cannot leave this earth without experiencing loss. It's part of the human condition.

 I've learned through my own loss experiences, studying grief and loss in depth, and from working with clients in grief, that we all can find healing and empowerment through the grief process.

-I have helped many grieving parents find joy in life again, after they thought they could not even go on at all let alone ever feel joy again.
+Specializing in working with parents who have lost children, I have helped many grieving parents find joy in life again, after they thought they could not even go on at all let alone ever feel experience joy.
 One mother who lost her daughter to murder, has regained her physical health, strengthened all of her relationships, developed a strong sense of self and purpose, and has found joy and laughter again in her life.
-I've worked with divorcees who have struggled with bitterness and anger.
-I've helped them come out on the other side to a place of forgiveness of self and others that allows them to move forward and claim a new life for themselves.
+She has found ways to connect with her daughter that bring her comfort rather than pain.
+Parents do not have to say good-bye to their children, it's my mission to help parents find meaningful ways to bring the spirit of their children forward with them.

 Recently, due to the drug epidemic, I have more and more parents reaching out for support due to the loss of their adult children to drug addiction.
 This is a unique loss due to the years of family struggles caused by the affects of addiction on family relationships, negative social stigma, then the joys of recovery followed by the devastation of relapse that ends in the tragedy of death.
 I have true compassion for these parents and a broad understanding of what they have been through.

 Loss comes in all different intensities and circumstances in our lives.
 Time can help, but doing purposeful grief work can bring about more complete healing and restore joy.
 If you struggle with what or who you have lost, please consider grief counseling, it can make a world of difference.